pjayneet97/smartstarinvestment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.6.

+# Steps To add the project on local Machine

+Step 1 : clone the repository
+step 2 : Open the command promt inside the project directory step 3 : run command --> npm install

+# Steps To serve the project on local Machine

+step 1 : Open the command promt inside the project directory step 2 : run command --> ng serve

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.